top of page

 best shampoo bars reduce plastic waste

+No plastic bottle.
+No ethoxylated detergents.
+No synthetic fragrance blends.
 Many “shampoo bars” on the market are actually solid detergent (syndet) bars containing surfactants like:

 • Sodium Lauryl Sulfate (SLS)